estamos/estamos-wp/README.md

 CE426 World Wide Web Technologies | UTH

  [Evangelos Stamos | University of Thessaly](http://inf-server.inf.uth.gr/~estamos)

+ - 🚫 Webpage is not accessible, since project is discontinued.

-## Note
+## ⚠️ Note ⚠️
-If the page is not loading probably the server is facing problems .
+### PROJECT DISCONTINUED ❌

 ## Info
 In this repo, it is provided the code to create a static HTML personal webpage on personal storage space hosted at [Server](https://support.e-ce.uth.gr/home_pages) of Department of Electrical and Computer Engineering | UTH .